t-o-k/Useful-POV-Ray-macros/README.md

 ## VectorsFromTransform(Transform, vX, vY, vZ, pT)

-Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the tranform Transform.
+Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform Transform.

 The vectors that are passed as arguments are set to new values.
 Variables for these vectors can be declared with either #local (local scope) or #declare (global scope) before calling the macro.